-Email marketing!
-This happens to be one of my favorite topics.
-Why?
-Email is an incredibly efficient ways to market to your audience.
+Email is an incredibly efficient way to market to your audience.
 Unlike the visitors who wander onto your site from search engine traffic, your email list is filled with subscribers who intentionally opted-in to hear from you on a regular basis.

-Below, we’re sharing favorite email marketing tips from small business entrepreneurs around the country and around the world.
+Below are some email marketing best practices from small business owners and marketing professionals.
 A big thank you to everyone who offered their favorite tips!
 Let’s get started!

 Alli Williams, PR Coordinator, AmplifyRelations.com

 My favorite tip when creating an email marketing campaign is to pay close attention to the details, namely the subject line.
 This is the first thing your client’s audience will see when receiving your email, so it’s important that it’s interesting enough for your target to open the email.
 I like to create subject lines that grab the reader’s attention, for example if your client is hosting a weekend fundraising event your subject line could read any weekend plans?

 When people are putting together emails they need to stop and make sure that the content they’re sending is ‘info-taining’ or ‘edu-taining’.